box/box-typescript-sdk-gen/docs/collections.md

 ### Arguments

 - collectionId `string`
   - The ID of the collection.
-  - Used as `collection_id` in path `path` of the API call
+Example: "926489"
 - queryParams `GetCollectionItemsQueryParamsArg`
-  - Used as queryParams for the API call
+  - Query parameters of getCollectionItems method
 - headers `GetCollectionItemsHeadersArg`
-  - Used as headers for the API call
+  - Headers of getCollectionItems method

 ### Returns